fareen341/Angular/README.md

 onSubmit we have to give function ngModel to bind it with simpleForm
 </pre>

-<h3>Adding bootstrap in form</h3>
-Just insatall the bootstrap using:<br>
->ng add @ng-bootstrap/schematics<br>
-No need to add,import anything else.
-Restart ng serve<br>
-Now bootstrap added start using the bootstrap from there official website.<br>

 <h3>Add validation in template driven form</h3>
 <pre>